 Filing a Truck Accident Lawsuit in North Carolina

 State statute of limitations laws determine just how long you have to file a personal injury truck accident lawsuit.
 In North Carolina, truck accident victims have three years from the date of the injury to file a personal injury lawsuit in civil court.

 Waiting too long to file your lawsuit can seriously damage your case, even if you don't allow the statute of limitations to expire (which would result in the dismissal of the case).
 Evidence can get misplaced or destroyed, witnesses may become unreachable, and the defense attorney may claim that if your injuries were really serious, you would have acted faster.

 There's a lot at stake after a serious truck accident, which is why personal injury attorneys handle truck accident cases differently than a standard vehicle crash.
 The injuries and other losses in a truck crash are often more serious, leading to the potential for higher financial awards.
 While minor car accident cases can be handled without legal representation, truck accident cases require significant skill.

-The Law Offices of Shane Smith have helped countless North Carolinians obtain the compensation they deserve after being injured in a truck accident.
+Shane Smith Law have helped countless North Carolinians obtain the compensation they deserve after being injured in a truck accident.
 Contact us today to schedule an appointment for a free initial consultation to discuss the details of your case.